4aficiona2/edding850/readme.markdown

 edding 850
 =============

 is a fontface designed as homage to the edding850 marker.
-Use it now for screen's and tag the web.
+Use it now as webfont and tag the web.

 *by* [büro destruct](http://www.burodestruct.net/bureaudestruct/home/index.html)
 *presented by* «[edding](http://edding.com)»'s [type for type](http://type-for-type.com)